JohannesBuchner/xars/README.rst

 Questions and Problems
 --------------------------------------------

-For any questions or problems with the software, please open an issue.
+If you have any questions or issues or questions, please check the `FAQ <faq.rst>`_ or open a `Github issue <http://github.com/JohannesBuchner/xars/issues>`_.
 This helps other people google the same question.

 License
 -------------------

-AGPLv3.
+Free and Open Source software under AGPLv3.

 Contact me if you need a different license.